opensvc/docs.opensvc.com/source/agent.service.container.ovm.rst

 OVM server configuration
 ========================

-The OVM servers need to be able to communicate with their manager for OpenSVC to handle service HA flag.
+The OVM servers may want to communicate with their manager, for example to change vms HA flag.
 This communication uses the ovmcli tool provided by Oracle.

 Install ovmcli
 --------------